melpon/wandbox-builder/README.md

 - `test.sh`: Test script executed in staging docker environment.
   - Normally it receives version name by program argument and runs tests using the specified version compiler
 - `VERSIONS`: When installing multiple different version compilers, describe the list of available versions to this file.
+  - These compilers should be sorted by newerst.

 `install.sh` and `test.sh` MUST meet below requirements.